fairsilas/South-China-Sea-Game/Outline.md

-# Game Outline: "South China Sea Game"
+# Junks & Riches: A game set in the south China Sea during

 ## I. Introduction
 This planning document provides a description of game mechanics with end notes to give historical background.